marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 ### <a name="step1" /> 1.
 Feature Extraction from Acoustic Data

 **PraatPitchmarker**
 It computes pitch markers with help of Praat.
 You need to compile or install Praat in your machine.
-It also do corrections for Pitch Marks to align near by Zero Crossing.
+Praat is available for all major operating systems at this [link.](http://www.fon.hum.uva.nl/praat/) It also do corrections for Pitch Marks to align near by Zero Crossing.
 Configuration Settings: